 - Traditional values and ethics in the workplace

-- Financial knowledge, frugality and a cautious attitude toward unnecessary debt
+- Financial knowledge, frugality, and a cautious attitude toward unnecessary debt

-- Christian worldview as it relates to families, work and money
+- Christian worldview as it relates to families, work, and money

-Consequently, among recommended book are those such as How to Be Your Own Selfish Pig by Susan Schaeffer Macaulay that challenges young people to examine their worldview and I Kissed Dating Goodbye by Josh Harris on a Christian view of dating and relationships.
+Consequently, among recommended books are those such as How to Be Your Own Selfish Pig by Susan Schaeffer Macaulay that challenges young people to examine their worldview and I Kissed Dating Goodbye by Josh Harris on a Christian view of dating and relationships.